amigun/pySorting/README.md

 # pySorting
-This program is written in Python.
-It sorts all files by their formats.
+The program can sort all files in a directory into folders, depending on the file format.

 Sorting time - up to 1 second.
 ### How download